 The term is respect.

 I capture and reward as many of those moments as I can.
 I stand behind a barrier and click/treat when my horse is stationary while I move.
-This helps them realize that standing still makes food come to them.
-I teach them that standing on a mat brings them food.
-I feed them in a position that encourages them to stay back instead of accidentally luring them closer to me to get the treats.
+This helps him realize that standing still makes food come to him.
+I teach him that standing on a mat brings him food.
+I feed in a position that encourages him to stay back instead of accidentally luring him closer to me to get the treats.